Migratory woodland caribou: George River caribou herd (GRCH)

 The dramatic decline in numbers of the George River caribou herd has raised concerns.
-In the 1980s there were between 700,000-800,000 in the George River herd migrating between northern Québec and Labrador.
+In the 1980s there were between 700,000 and 800,000 in the George River herd migrating between northern Québec and Labrador.
 By 2010 there were 74,000.
 By 2012 the numbers dropped to 27,600 and by 2014 there were only 14,200.

 The "George River herd which morphologically and genetically belong to the woodland caribou subspecies, at one time represented the largest caribou herd in the world and migrating thousands of kilometres from boreal forest to open tundra, where most females calve within a three-week period.
 This behaviour is more like barren-ground caribou subspecies."
 They argued that "understanding ecotype in relation to existing ecological constraints and releases may be more important than the taxonomic relationships between populations."

 According to a National Geographic Daily News article, the George River caribou herd (GRCH) (Rivière-George) numbered only 3,500 animals in the late 1940s.
 In 1958 the George River herd was estimated to be numbered at 15,000.
 By 1988, it was the largest herd in the world with a population of 700,000 and by 1993 the numbers rose to 775,000 animals.
 By 2001, the herd was at 385,000 animals and continuing to decrease, totaling 75,000 animals in 2010.
 The most recent survey puts the herd size at fewer than 28,000.
 The George River herd, south of Ungava Bay, whose numbers reached about 800,000 towards 1993, had about 384,000 individuals in 2001.

 In January 2013 the Innu, Inuit and Cree of Québec and Nunatsiavut, NunatuKavut and the Innu of Labrador formed the Ungava Peninsula Caribou Aboriginal Round Table held emergency meetings and issued a joint statement. in respond to the "critical decline" of the George River caribou herd (GRCH) and the "uncertain future" of the Leaf River caribou herd (LRCH) and Torngat caribou herds.